munificent/craftinginterpreters/book/functions.md

 stdout.
 In Lox, I made `print` a built-in statement so that we could get stuff on screen in the chapters before this one.

-Now that we have functions, we could simplify the language by tearing out the old print syntax now and replacing it with a native function.
+Once we have functions, we could simplify the language by tearing out the old print syntax and replacing it with a native function.
 But that would mean that examples early in the book wouldn't run on the interpreter from later chapters and vice versa.
 So, for the book, I'll leave it alone.

 If you're building an interpreter for your *own* language, though, you may want to consider it.